-“Some cultures like the Plains Indians, like the Lakota, they lived mostly on Buffalo,” stated Dr. Mark Hyman mentioned that as a side comment while talking to Tom Bilyeu.
+“Some cultures like the Plains Indians, like the Lakota, they lived mostly on Buffalo,” stated Dr. Mark Hyman in a side comment while talking to Tom Bilyeu.
 “And they were the longest lived people in history.
 More centenarians per capita than any other population at the turn of the century” (about 27 minutes into the video Why Carnivore is the Ultimate Elimination Diet | Health Theory, 10/31/2019).
 This caught my attention for the obvious reason.
-The Lakota, on a carnivore diet as they were in the 19th century, hold the world historical record for the longest lived population.
+The Lakota, on a carnivore diet as they were prior to reservation life, hold the world historical record for the longest lived population.
 Let’s give credit where it’s due.
-And the credit goes to those nutrient-dense buffalo that gave up their lives for the greater good of the Lakota.
+And the credit goes to those nutrient-dense buffalo that gave up their lives for the benefit of the Lakota.
 But the thing that surprised me is that such a fact was brought up at all in that discussion.

 Dr. Hyman is not a carnivore advocate.
 In fact, he was advising against it.
 He isn’t even particularly paleo in his dietary views.
 Of the alternative health doctors, he is one of the more well known, mainstream, and respectable.
 I wouldn’t exactly say he is conventional, although he doesn’t tend to stray far into non-standard dietary regimens beyond established dietary ideologies and recommendations.
 His comment was a bit out of character.
 I looked it up and found where he spoke of it in one of his books: Eat Fat, Get Thin (at the beginning of chapter 7).
 That passage gives more context there for why he highlights that exemplary population.
 He brings up another long-lived population, the Seventh Day Adventists who are vegetarians.
 “What gives?” he asked.
 “Meat or veggies?
 Maybe we’re asking the wrong question.
 The answer seems to be that it is not the meat or the veggies, but the sugar and refined carbs that are part of the typical meat eater’s diet and our highly processed inflammatory diet that we should be concerned with.”

 That makes more sense of why he was interested in the Lakota.
 He presents two diets that most people would take as extreme and then seeks a moderate position.
 Then he concludes that it isn’t what either diet includes but what they both exclude.
 That is a fair enough point (reminiscent of Catherine Shanahan’s assessment of industrial seed oils in Deep Nutrition; see Dr. Catherine Shanahan On Dietary Epigenetics and Mutations).
 The same basic argument comes up in an article on his official website, Is Meat Good or Bad for You?.
 He states that the “whole carnivore-vegan debate misses the real point”.
 Sure, it misses the point.
 But did you see the sleight-of-hand he did there.
 He switched the frame from a carnivore-vegetarian debate to a carnivore-vegan debate.
 That is problematic, since vegetarianism and veganism are extremely different.
 Vegetarianism is animal-based omnivorous diet.
 It allows animal foods such as eggs and dairy (some even include seafood).
 If a vegetarian so desired, they could eat almost entirely animal foods and remain vegetarian.
 That is not possible with veganism that entirely excludes animal foods of all varieties (ignoring vegans who likewise make exceptions).

 Also, the supposedly ‘healthy’ foods people start their day off with — breakfast, the so-called most important meal of the day — are mostly plant foods (toast, muffins, bran cereal, granola bars, oatmeal, fruit, etc), maybe with some dairy added but even plant fake milks and fake butter is putting a major dent in the dairy industry, having recently put some dairy companies out of business, despite the fact that research shows that they are less healthy than their dairy equivalents.
 Even the most meat-loving Americans eat massive loads of grains, potatoes, table sugar, high fructose corn syrup, seed oils, etc in a thousand different forms and all of them destructive to health.
 Think of all that goes with a hamburger at a fast food restaurant: bread, pickles, maybe onions, ketchup, mustard, french fries, soda pop, and maybe a desert item — and don’t forget, Supersize that!